 The principle behind this leave entitlement is really simple.
 It is about the rate that people would have been paid had they not taken leave.
 It's not just their base rate of pay; it's about what they would normally have received for that day's work—whether they are a permanent worker or a casual.
 What would they have received that day?
 Once this law is in place, the 10 days leave will be provided upfront from the day that you start, allowing immediate access to the full entitlement of the leave.
 Again, there's no waiting period.
 There's no having to wait in a home with an abusive partner.
 You can actually go as soon as you are ready to go.
 This is about empowering women to be able to do this.

 A couple of things have been raised with me as I have been talking with workers in this field about what a difference this would make.
 One of the really key things is the detail and thought that has gone into this bill.
 I heard comments from those opposites like, 'It might need some more thought.'
-This is an extraordinarily detailed piece of legislation and—if my memory serves me right—there is a 52-page document that goes through a lot of the detail.
+This is an extraordinarily detailed piece of legislation.
+If my memory serves me right, there is a 52-page document that goes through a lot of the detail.

-Another thing that has been raised with me is whether it is going to be noted on a payslip that domestic violence leave was taken.
-There is no requirement in this legislation for it to appear on a payslip.
-An employer can quite rightly ask for evidence of the circumstance.
-An employer has the capacity to do that.
+Another thing that has been raised with me is whether it is going to be noted on a pay slip that domestic violence leave was taken.
+There is no requirement in this legislation for it to appear on a pay slip.
+An employer can quite rightly ask for evidence of the circumstance; an employer has the capacity to do that.
 It might be a police report or some other sort of document that indicates the circumstances the woman finds herself in.
 But there is no requirement to record it on a piece of paper.
-That makes a real difference for women who are planning to leave but who are under the control of a partner who looks at their payslip, who looks at why they did not get a loading for that day and asks, 'Why weren't you there that day?'
+That makes a real difference for women who are planning to leave but who are under the control of a partner who looks at their pay slip, sees they did not get a loading for that day and asks, 'Why weren't you there that day?'
 It takes all that out of it.
-There won't be any change in what the normal payslip would be, nor will there be any indication on the payslip that the leave has been accessed.
+There won't be any change in what the normal pay slip would be, nor will there be any indication on the pay slip that the leave has been accessed.
 That is a level of detail and thought that has gone into making sure that this saves lives and that there are no unintended consequences.

 I want to give an example of what a small business in my community did in recent years.
 One of their workers was a victim of family and domestic abuse and that person wanted to leave the area.
-This was a valuable employee—and, quite frankly, right now every employee is of value to the business they work in—and this employer, who I will not disclose, deliberately supported their worker several years ago so that they could relocate to another city but could maintain their employment.
-This was pre COVID.
-This is before working from distance was a much more normal thing to do.
-That is the level of support that employer game.
+This was a valuable employee—and, quite frankly, right now every employee is of value to the business they work in—and this employer, whose name I will not disclose, deliberately supported their worker several years ago so that they could relocate to another city but maintain their employment.
+This was pre-COVID.
+This was before working from distance was a much more normal thing to do.
+That is the level of support that employer gave.
 And they are not alone; small businesses are supporting their workers, because they value their workers, as they go through traumatic domestic violence situations.
 But bigger employers are also doing this.
 Something like 70 per cent of employers already have paid domestic violence leave in their agreements.

 We recognise that there will need to be some lead time, particularly for small businesses that have a number of unique challenges.
-We recognise that cash flow challenges and not having a full human resources capacity toad minister a new leave entitlement, especially around such a sensitive issue, will provide some challenges, and some support for those businesses is essential.
+We recognise that cash flow challenges and not having a full human resources capacity to administer a new leave entitlement, especially around such a sensitive issue, will provide some challenges, and some support for those businesses is essential.
 So it will be a phased-in commencement, with most businesses having around six months but others closer to 12 months.
 I would ask small businesses to think about what they can actually do to change someone's life in these circumstances—not just to change their life but potentially to save their life.
-We are making it as easy, clear and simple as possible to be able to be implemented, and I welcome feedback from any of my small businesses about support that might be useful in going through these processes.
+We are making it as easy, clear and simple as possible to implement, and I welcome feedback from any of my small businesses about support that might be useful in going through these processes.